ilosvideos/api-docs/source/includes/v2/_responses.md

 ## Success Responses

-> Example of a success response with a data object.
+> Example success response with a data object.

 ```json
 {